dslab-epfl/svshi/svshi/documentation/documentation.md

 With SVSHI, one can use any Python library to **develop any kind of app**: machine learning and external services can be leveraged in a **few lines** of Python.
 This kind of system complexity is either not achievable or very time-consuming in an ETS-only setting.
 Updates are **easier**, **faster** and **safer** to do, as the user just needs to modify the Python script, and the modifications are **formally verified**.
 In a larger perspective, one can expect **less errors** during the configuration of a KNX installation, and **less time spent on ETS**, since SVSHI does the heavy lifting for the user.

 Moreover, the SVSHI system provides a runtime verifier module.
 This module verifies during the execution that the invariants cannot be violated.
-If an app does a modification that violates at least one invariant, the modification is not applied to the KNX installation and the app is killed.
+If an app does a modification that violates at least one invariant, the modification is not applied to the KNX installation and the app (or all apps, depending on the error) is killed.
 As this verification works on real values known at runtime, it can detect problems with `unchecked` functions too, even if it violates a post-condition the developer added.
-This gives a superior safety level and can catch all errors.
+This gives a superior safety level and can catch **all** errors.

 [Section 1.5](#15-how-do-we-solve-them) contains more details on this subject.